 “Our rapidly deployable mobile sensor robots are designed to save lives, reduce cost and risk, and increase effectiveness of emergency response,” says Agogino.
 “They can survive a high drop into a disaster zone, provide life-saving information to first responders.
 They can also work as co-robots with human partners on the ground as teams arrive at the scene.”

 Trexo Robotics, a mobile robotics device company in Canada, demonstrated how its device helps children with disabilities to walk.
-The device is approved in the U.S. and Canada as a therapeutic tool and being used in children’s hospitals and homes.
+The device is approved in the U.S. and Canada as a therapeutic tool and is used in children’s hospitals and homes.
 Children who were otherwise only able to take a couple of steps are taking more than a thousand steps in a single session with the device, says Manmeet Maggu, founder and CEO of Trexo Robotics.
 “This is just the beginning for us,” says Maggu.
-“We will use our experience and expertise, then build functional system for adults with disabilities as well as for the elderly.”
+“We will use our experience and expertise, then build a functional system for adults with disabilities as well as for the elderly.”

 Meanwhile, in Zellerbach’s vast lobby, robotics startups presented how their products address the social needs of diverse groups.